Seattle Public Schools

 Summary: Read Dr. Jones introduction to the 2024-25 Budget Book and view highlights for next school year's budget.

 The Seattle School Board held a public hearing on the 2024-25 Recommended Budget on June 26, 2024.
 View the full agenda for the June 26 meeting.
-The School Board will vote on the 2024-25 Budget on the July 2, 2024 board meeting.
+The School Board voted to approve the 2024-25 Budget during the July 2, 2024 board meeting.

 Superintendent Budget Book Introduction